OfficialTeamUIX/UIX-Lite/README.md

 # To-Do

 * Launch Games From the F and G Partitions.
+UPDATE: Added functionality by currently un-credited genius.
+* Figure out what else we can add in the binaries whitespace without breaking it.

 # Non-Features
 One of the caveats of turning back the clock here, is we won't be touching any source code.
 It's leaked, old, outdated and will not allow us to have a proper setup for systems intending to connect to network services.